VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 This functional exercise recruits several muscles during each phase of the movement.
 The main muscles recruited can depend on your hand grip, as different grip positions change the biomechanics of the movement, and therefore the muscles recruited.
 For example:

-The Chin-Up is a compound exercise, several muscles are engaged during the movement.
+The Chin-Up is a compound exercise; several muscles are engaged during the movement.
 Because of this, exercise efficiency and effectiveness are at an optimal level.
-In saying this, because there is such a vast variety of ways to complete this exercise, each way has its dominant neuromuscular benefits;
+In saying this, because there is such a wide variety of ways to complete this exercise, each way has its dominant neuromuscular benefits.

 a) Wide-Grip Chin-Up